akshuu/MyCodePathApp/README.md

 I couldn't get much time to devote to the app as I was travelling.
 Pending items would have been
-1. Addition of priority & due dates
+1. Addition due dates
-2. Added some tests for the app
+2. Adding more tests for the app

 ## License